Jai Carmichael

 Biography

-• How can we improve support for individuals with acquired brain injury experiencing distress, engaging in self-harm/suicidal behaviours, or contemplating doing so?
+• How can we improve support for distress, self-harm, and suicidality in ABI?

 Dr Carmichael's full list of publications, presentations, and collaborations (periodically updated) can be found here.